CloudLabsAI-Azure/Azure-Cloud-Sandbox/getting-started-page.md

 ## Getting Started with the Lab

-Welcome to your Mission to Transform Contoso Corp with Microsoft 365 Copilot and Agents workshop!
-We've prepared a seamless environment for you to explore and learn about Copilot and Agent.
+Welcome to your Mission to Azure-Cloud-Sandbox workshop!
+We've prepared a seamless environment for you to explore and learn .
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment